 If you want to borrow more than the loan limit in your area, you’ll need to use a jumbo loan or find another creative method to secure financing.

 Banks and other private investors issue jumbo loans.
 Those lenders typically do not sell jumbo loans to GSEs, so lenders can design their own approval criteria.
 Every lender has unique goals and concerns, so every jumbo loan program is different.
 Because of that, it’s smart to shop among various lenders, as you may find different pricing and approval criteria.

 Find a lender that fits your financial situation and the property you’re buying.
 For example, some lenders make it easier or harder to get loans for second homes, and different lenders have different down payment requirements.

 Qualifying for Jumbo Mortgages

-As with any loan, you need to meet the approval criteria, and jumbo loans are more difficult than conventional loans to qualify for.
+As with any loan, you need to meet the approval criteria.
+Jumbo loans are more difficult than conventional loans to qualify for.
 The loan amounts are higher, so lenders are understandably more selective given the increased risk of issuing jumbos.

 - Credit History: You need good credit to get approved for a jumbo loan.
-A FICO score above 700 is a minimum for most buyers, but other factors could warrant a slightly lower score.
+A FICO score of 700 will most likely be required, but other factors could warrant a slightly lower score.

 - Down Payment: Jumbo mortgages typically require down payments of 20% or more.
 However, some mainstream jumbo lenders will work with down payments of around 10%.
 You might even see advertisements with even lower requirements.
 To qualify for a jumbo loan with a small down payment, you’ll need good credit, strong income, or significant reserve assets.

 - Income and Assets: For these large loans, lenders require documentation to prove that you have sufficient income and assets to afford the property you’re buying.
 A consistent income is best.
 Self-employed individuals need tax documents and additional information about their businesses, and wage-earners need W2 forms.
 Lenders also like to see reserve assets available to cover payments for six to 12 months.